 -cut back straggly plants after flowering (by 1/3 growth)

 -deadhead (remove dead flowers) after blooming

 -plants in groups of 5 (for small gardens) or more for best effect

--to keep rodents from digging up your bulbs, plant daffodils with tulips and sprinkle cayenne pepper and/or blood meal over planted bulbs.
+-there are several ways to keep rodents from digging up your bulbs.
+Plant daffodils with tulips, sprinkle cayenne pepper and/or blood meal over planted bulbs.
 Banana peels in the hole with the bulbs also deters squirrels

 -do not plant in garden until danger of frost is past

 -can be planted in containers earlier, just move indoors overnight if frost is forecasted

 -vary body positions to avoid straining muscles; kneeling, squatting, bending etc., so you are not in any one position long enough to strain your muscles.